Johnr24/portpick/README.md

     *   If neither `--universal` nor `--local` is specified (default behavior):
         1. Directly uses the system's `/etc/services` file.
         2. If reading or parsing `/etc/services` fails, issues a warning and proceeds with only locally listening ports.
-2.  **Locally Used Ports:** Uses `lsof -iTCP -sTCP:LISTEN -P -n` to find currently listening TCP ports on the local machine.
+2.  **Locally Used Ports:** Uses `rustscan` (specifically, a command similar to `rustscan -a 127.0.0.1 --range 1-65535 --accessible -b 1000 -t 1500 -- /bin/true`) to find currently listening TCP ports on the local machine. `rustscan` must be installed and in the system's PATH.
 If this command fails:
     *   Without `--force` (or `-f`): The program will exit with an error.
     *   With `--force` (or `-f`): A warning is printed, and `portpick` proceeds without information about locally used ports (suggestions will be based only on service data).
 3.  **Forbidden Ports:** Combines ports from the chosen data source (Nmap/system services) and, if successful, locally used ports.
 Services named "unknown" are ignored.